-- 1. 1.
-Ensure the implementing rules for precision bred products, particularly in relation to food and feed marketing, are proportionate and non-discriminatory, and reflect the Precision Breeding Act's underpinning rationale that such products introduce no new or additional risks compared to their conventionally bred counterparts. - 2.
+- 1. Ensure the implementing rules for precision bred products, particularly in relation to food and feed marketing, are proportionate and non-discriminatory, and reflect the Genetic Technology Act's underpinning rationale that such products introduce no new or additional risks compared to their conventionally bred counterparts. - 2.
 Develop a more coherent, long-term R&D strategy for crop genetic improvement which ensures promising new genetic discoveries, for example in model plant species, have a clear translational pathway into crops and products with the potential to reduce farming's carbon footprint. - 3.
-Bring forward the parallel implementing rules for farmed animals under the Precision Breeding Act at the earliest possible opportunity to unlock the significant potential for British livestock science to improve farmed animal health and welfare, and to encourage UK-based investment and innovation in new genetic technologies. - 4.
-Remove unnecessary regulatory roadblocks to the development of the UK insect farming industry by fast-tracking the approval of insect meal as a feed ingredient, facilitating access to new feedstocks currently prohibited by post-BSE regulations, and providing conditions for the use of insect frass as a high-quality fertiliser. - 5.
-Initiate a sector-specific UK pulse strategy as part of the UK's commitment to delivering Net Zero, including a joined-up, end-to-end R&D programme to unlock the economic, health, sustainability and climate change potential of home-grown pulses, and ensuring farm policy options do not disadvantage UK production of pulse crops. - 6.
+Ensure the implementing rules for precision bred livestock products are proportionate, science-based and enabling, and support the potential to improve the health, welfare and climate impact of farmed animals by encouraging UK-based investment and innovation in new breeding technologies. - 4.
+Remove current regulatory roadblocks to the development of the UK insect farming industry by fast-tracking the approval of insect meal as a feed ingredient, facilitating access to new feedstocks currently prohibited by post-BSE regulations, and providing conditions for the use of insect frass as a high-quality fertiliser. - 5.
+Initiate a sector-specific UK pulse strategy as part of the UK's commitment to delivering Net Zero, providing a joined-up, end-to-end R&D programme to unlock the economic, health, sustainability and climate change potential of home-grown pulses, building on Britain's research strengths in terms of crop genetics, smart agronomy and food science. - 6.
 Consider more targeted incentives to encourage uptake of precision farming technologies, for example through productivity-enhancing grants or 'green' investment-focused capital allowances in the tax system. - 7.
 Support the adoption of an agreed system of farm-level sustainability metrics capable of objectively and consistently monitoring the resource use, climate and environmental impact for each unit of food produced. - 8.
-Ensure that UK approval processes do not unnecessarily delay access to methanereducing feedstuffs and feed additives, and consider fast-track approvals for products already approved for use in other countries.
+Attach much greater priority to the ongoing Defra review of methane reducing feed products, and consider a fast-track approval process for feed additives already approved for use in other countries.